Last Updated on August 3, 2023

 Here are some recent trends about merchant cash advances.

-- According to the Federal Reserve, the merchant cash advance approval rate was 84% in 2020.
+- According to a study from the Federal Reserve, the merchant cash advance approval rate was 84% in 2020.

 - Interest rates for merchant cash advances are steadily decreasing and are now competitive.